formiz/formiz/README.md

 ## FAQ

 ### Some modules are missing ?
-Formiz is currently being open-sources.
-Several module require cleanup / refactoring.
+Formiz is currently being open-sourced.
+Several modules require cleanup / refactoring.
 They will be added as soon as they are ready.

 ### Is Formiz stable ?